grafana/mimir/cmd/cortextool/README.md

 * [cortextool](#cortextool): Interacts with user-facing Cortex APIs and backend storage components
 * [chunktool](#chunktool): Interacts with chunks stored and indexed in Cortex storage backends.
-* [parselogs](#parselogs): Tool which parses Cortex query-frontend logs and formats them for easy analysis.
+* [logtool](#logtool): Tool which parses Cortex query-frontend logs and formats them for easy analysis.

 ## cortextool